jowr/ExternalMedia/README_compilation.md

-# For developers and Linux users
+# For Developers and Linux users

 This directory contains the C/C++ source files in the Sources directory and script files to build the library using different Modelica tools, operating systems, and C/C++ compilers.

+The heavy-lifting regarding the project configuration is done using the CMake file `CMakeLists.txt`, which makes the [CMake software] (https://cmake.org/) a prerequisite for compiling ExternalMedia.

+Once you have installed CMake and can access it from a command prompt, you can go to the root

+cmake -E make_directory ${{runner.workspace}}/build

+    - name: Configure CMake
+      #env:
+      #  CXX_COMPILER: ${{ matrix.cxx_compiler }}
+      working-directory: ${{runner.workspace}}/build
+      # Note the current convention is to use the -S and -B options here to specify source
+      # and build directories, but this is only available with CMake 3.13 and higher.
+      # The CMake binaries on the Github Actions machines are (as of this writing) 3.12
+      run: |
+        cmake ${GITHUB_WORKSPACE}/Projects -DCMAKE_BUILD_TYPE=Release || true
+        cmake ${GITHUB_WORKSPACE}/Projects -DCMAKE_BUILD_TYPE=Release

+    - name: Build
+      working-directory: ${{runner.workspace}}/build
+      run: cmake --build .

+    - name: Install
+      working-directory: ${{runner.workspace}}/build
+      run: cmake --build . --target install

+      # and build directories, but this is only available with CMake 3.13 and higher.
+      # The CMake binaries on the Github Actions machines are (as of this writing) 3.12
+      run: |
+        cmake ${{ runner.workspace }}/ExternalMedia/Projects -A ${{ matrix.arch }}
+        cmake ${{ runner.workspace }}/ExternalMedia/Projects -A ${{ matrix.arch }}

+    - name: Build
+      working-directory: ${{runner.workspace}}/build
+      run: cmake --build . --config Release

+    - name: Install
+      working-directory: ${{runner.workspace}}/build
+      run: cmake --build . --target install --config Release

 ## BUILDING THE LIBRARY FOR DYMOLA USING MICROSOFT VISUAL STUDIO ON WINDOWS